Pacman Frog Health Problems – The Complete Guide

 As already explained, frogs are such tiny and sensitive creatures, and they breathe through their skin.
 This makes their skin extremely fragile and gentle.
 If they get in touch with toxins, their skin will most likely absorb them.
 And then, very hurtful conditions can occur.

-Signs of toxic out syndrome include erratic jumps, cloudy eyes, spastic extensions of their limbs.
+Signs of the toxic out syndrome include erratic jumps, cloudy eyes, spastic extensions of their limbs.

 Impaction is a condition caused by inappropriate items placed in the terrariums, such as gravel or decorations, which get swallowed by the frog.
 But not only.